-The Blue Man Group is made up of three masked men who fully paint themselves blue for the show.
+The Blue Man Group comprises three masked men who fully paint themselves blue for the show.
 The weird universe of the Blue Men revolves around a stunning mix of technology and raw imagination.

-There’s also a lot of comedy, rock, special effects, dance, all in a single spectacle.
+There’s also many comedy, rock, special effects, dance, all in a single spectacle.
 However, there is a catch: these guys don’t talk!

 The blue trio mimes out all of their actions, but still, the audience can easily decode what they mean.
 As an audience member, you don’t just watch the show.
 You become involved in figuring out the story they’re trying to tell you.